· · AI

 For engineers, Claude Code starts and the firm context is just there.
 Same on Claude Desktop when invoked from a project directory.
 For knowledge workers using Claude on the web, every conversation arrives with org context already injected, no thinking required.
 For Cowork users, one onboarding step gives the agent the same shape of context it needs to actually do the thing you asked for.
 Across all four surfaces, the conversations no longer start with “let me explain what we do”.
 They start with the work.

 None of this is a Claude product limitation.
 Each surface picks up instructions in the way it was designed to.
+I said earlier that the layout-first instinct produces a CLAUDE.md that loads nowhere.
+That undersells the loss.
+The deeper cost is months of repeat context-setting per user per session, all of which compounds before anyone notices the gap, and by the time someone audits it the firm has shipped a hundred small inconsistencies.
 The architecture is small.
 The plumbing is small.
 What matters is actually deploying all four tracks.
 Skipping any one of them leaves a surface that does not see the source of truth, and once that gap exists, drift is inevitable.

 The cleanup is also small once the architecture is in place.
 Quarterly refresh of the root file.
 Re-push tracks two and three.
 Update the onboarding doc when firm facts change.
 That is the running cost.
 Smaller than most firms expect, and the reduction in repeat context-setting per session usually pays it back inside a quarter.